Ultimate Guide To Low Carb Nuts

 What the heck are you going to do with 25 pounds?

 Well if you bake on a regular basis you will find that you are going through the smaller packages quickly.
-And, since most of them will end up being somewhere about $8 to $9 a pound, purchasing in bulk can drop the price dramatically.
+Since most of them will end up being somewhere about $8 to $9 a pound, purchasing in bulk can drop the price dramatically.

-This 25 pound box of almond flour ends up costing $5.85 per pound.
-A savings of up to $3 per pound depending upon which brand you buy in smaller sized bags!
-Doesn’t sound like much but if you bake weekly or are planning a bunch of holiday baking you can save some money over buying multiple 1 or 3 pound bags.
+Purchasing in bulk can cut the cost of almond flour in half.
+This doesn’t sound like much but if you bake weekly or are planning a bunch of holiday baking you can save some money over buying multiple 1 or 3 pound bags.

-What to do with all that almond flour?
+What do you do with all that almond flour?

 Easy.
 I scoop my bulk almond flour into freezer bags and store it in the freezer.
 Freezing will keep your almond flour good for up to two years!
 You will always be ready to make any keto or low carb creation with your freezer filled with low cost almond flour.